AustinBrunkhorst/snooz/README.md

 ## Screenshots
 ![Screenshot of home assistant showing a power toggle and fan speed dropdown][screenshot]

+## Frequently asked questions
+> Can I use the SNOOZ mobile app when the device is connected to Home Assistant?

+No. This is a limitation with the SNOOZ device supporting only 1 simultaneous connection.

 ## Feature roadmap
 - [ ] UI based integration configuration
 - [ ] Device discovery
+- [ ] Ability to toggle active/inactive state so the SNOOZ Mobile app can be used if needed

+## ⚠ Disclaimer ⚠
+This integration is in no way affiliated with SNOOZ.
+SNOOZ does not offer support for this integration, as it was built by reverse engineering communication with SNOOZ's mobile app.

 [snooz]: https://getsnooz.com/
 [snoozlogo]: snooz.png